ivodimitrov/rest-api-ruby-framework/README.md

 1. Clone this repository.

-2. Run the following steps that install the necessary dependencies.
+2. Run the following step that installs the necessary dependencies.
 [Bundler](https://bundler.io/) is required.

 ```shell
 bundle install